rohieb/mpv-notify/README.md

 --------

 * shows artist, title and album name (as far as detected by mpv)
-* tries to load cover art from coverartarchive.org and caches it locally
+* tries to find load cover art in the same folder, or loads it from coverartarchive.org and caches it locally.

 Requirements
 ------------